 The standing belief in biochemistry was that low dopamine transporter levels served as a diagnostic marker for ADHD.

-One of the most widely cited studies on the subject was published in The Lancet in 1999.
+One of the most widely cited studies on the subject was published in in 1999.
 It stated that patients with ADHD showed a 70 percent increase in dopamine transporter density, suggesting that it could be used as a way to screen for ADHD.

 One of the critics of the study is actually one of the most outspoken critics of ADHD in general—Fred Baughman, author of The ADHD Fraud: How Psychiatry Makes ‘Patients’ Out of Normal Children and former medical adviser to an anti-psychiatry Scientology group.